Warren Fox: 2016–

 In July 2019 Warren returns after Sienna attempts to kidnap the twin after identifying them during a hotel stay.
-Nina Robertson then gives the twin to Warren and he fires Nina as an au pair and drives away, stating that Sienna will never get the better of him.
+Nina Robertson then gives the twin to Warren, and he fires Nina as an au pair and drives away, stating that Sienna will never get the better of him.

 Warren returns to the village in 2020, after Sebestian falls ill.
 He kidnaps Brody to blackmail Sienna into donating her bone marrow to save him.
 Although Warren agrees to move back to the village so he and Sienna can co-parent the twins, he plans to leave as soon as Sebestian is cured.
-However it turns out that because Sienna had chemotherapy due to her cervical cancer, she can no longer donate bone marrow.
-Warren goes on a search party with Brody and Joel to track down Sienna but when he ends up at his childhood home town he is reminded and opens up to his past that he was bullied by someone called Felix Westwood (Richard Blackwood).
+However, it turns out that because Sienna had chemotherapy due to her cervical cancer, she can no longer donate bone marrow.
+Warren goes on a search party with Brody and Joel to track down Sienna, but when he ends up at his childhood hometown, he is reminded and opens up to his past that he was bullied by someone called Felix Westwood (Richard Blackwood).
 Warren calls a truce with Brody and returns to Hollyoaks where he stays at The Dog and starts a casual relationship with Mercedes, leading Warren to then have a feud with Liam Donovan (Jude Monk McGowan), resulting in Warren being hospitalised.
 Warren awakens and tracks Liam down.

-Sienna returns and Warren gives her a taped confession of the murders he has committed.
+Sienna returns, and Warren gives her a taped confession of the murders he has committed.
 After seeing Felix for the first time in years, Warren is told that the man Warren looked up to as a child, Cormac Ranger (James Gaddass) had abused Felix in the children home because of his race.
 Warren vows to help Felix get closure, and with Brody, they arrange a meeting with Cormac.
 This confrontation turns violent and Warren grievously injures Cromac.
 He is left in a coma for months before dying from a heart attack.
-Following Cormac's death, Warren is approached by criminals to carry out illicit activities.
+Following Cormac's death, Warren is approached by criminals Brad King (Tom Benedict Knight) and later Fergus Collins (Robert Beck) to carry out illicit activities.

 Cormac's death is revisited when his daughter Summer Ranger (Rhiannon Clements) vows revenge for her father's murder.
 Warren overhears Brody telling Summer that he would confess his and Warren's involvement in Cormac's death in return for her sparing their lives.
 Warren grabs a car and runs over Brody after he and Sienna escape Summer's plan, and covers his involvement in Brody's murder.
 Warren's murderous secret is exposed by Fergus after he intercepts an incriminating voicemail, but agrees to keep his secret.